Cayden Wallace: Kansas City Royals

 The Kansas City Royals selected Wallace in the second round with the 49th overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $1.70 million.

 Wallace made his professional debut with the Rookie-level Arizona Complex League Royals and was promoted to the Columbia Fireflies of the Single-A Carolina League after three games.
 Over thirty games, he batted .297 with two home runs, 17 RBI, and eight doubles.
 Wallace was assigned to the Quad Cities River Bandits of the High-A Midwest League to open the 2023 season.
 In early August, he was promoted to the Northwest Arkansas Naturals of the Double-A Texas League.
 Over 130 games between the two teams, Wallace slashed .254/.331/.414 with 13 home runs, 84 RBI, and 18 stolen bases.
 He was assigned to Northwest Arkansas to open the 2024 season.

 Washington Nationals

 On July 13, 2024, Wallace was traded to the Washington Nationals, along with the Royals’ Competitive Balance Round A pick in the 2024 Major League Baseball draft, in exchange for Hunter Harvey.
-The Nationals assigned him to the Harrisburg Senators.
+The Nationals assigned him to the Double-A Harrisburg Senators.
 Over 56 games total for the 2024 season, Wallace hit .256 with three home runs and 23 RBIs.
-Wallace missed time during the season due to various injuries including a broken rib and oblique strain.
-He returned to Harrisburg to open the 2025 season.
+He missed time during the season due to various injuries including a broken rib and oblique strain.

+Wallace returned to Harrisburg for the 2025 season.
+Across 121 games, he batted .242 with ten home runs, 55 RBIs, and 16 stolen bases.
+Wallace returned to Harrisburg to start the 2026 season, batting .300 with 18 home runs and 45 RBI across 71 games before he was promoted to the Triple-A Rochester Red Wings on July 4.
+Across 61 games with Rochester, he hit .299 with 11 home runs and 49 RBI.